-Throughout the school year, the campus and central administration office publishes newsletters, brochures, fliers, calendars, news releases, and other communication materials.
+Throughout the school year, the campuses and central administration office publish newsletters, brochures, fliers, calendars, news releases, and other communication materials.
 These publications offer employees and the community information pertaining to school activities and achievements.
-They include the following:
+Means of publication include the following: